-Ken Norton is a product management coach, speaker, and writer.
-He spent more than fourteen years at Google, where he led product initiatives for Google Docs, Google Calendar, Google Mobile Maps, and GV (formerly Google Ventures).
-He joined Google with the acquisition of JotSpot, where he was vice president of products.
-Before JotSpot, Ken led product management at Yahoo.
-Back in the day when he was a software engineer, he was one of the first 50 employees of CNET and the founding CTO of Snap (which became NBC Internet).
+Before becoming a full-time executive coach to product leaders, I spent more than fourteen years at Google, where I led product initiatives for Google Docs, Google Calendar, Google Mobile Maps, and GV (formerly Google Ventures).
+I joined Google with the acquisition of JotSpot, where I was vice president of products.
+Before JotSpot, I led product management at Yahoo.
+Back in the day when I was a software engineer, I was one of the earliest employees of CNET and the founding CTO of Snap (which became NBC Internet).

-Ken has a bachelor’s from Boston University and a master’s from Rensselaer Polytechnic Institute, and he serves on BU’s College of Arts & Sciences Dean’s Advisory Board.
-His favorite donut is the old-fashioned.
+I earned a bachelor’s from Boston University and a master’s from Rensselaer Polytechnic Institute, and I am an emeritus member of BU’s College of Arts & Sciences Dean’s Advisory Board.
+My favorite donut is the old-fashioned.

 Interested in having Ken speak at your event?
 Click here